rricharz/Tek4010/README.md

 # Tektronix 4010 and 4014 Terminal Emulator

-This is a [Tektronix 4010 und 4014](https://en.wikipedia.org/wiki/Tektronix_4010) terminal emulator for the Raspberry Pi and other Linux systems.
-It can also be used on Windows an Macintosh systems with [Virtualbox](https://www.virtualbox.org/) and [Ubuntu](https://www.ubuntu.com/).
+This is a [Tektronix 4010 and 4014](https://en.wikipedia.org/wiki/Tektronix_4010) terminal emulator for the Raspberry Pi and other Linux systems.
+It can also be used on Windows and Macintosh systems with [Virtualbox](https://www.virtualbox.org/) and [Ubuntu](https://www.ubuntu.com/).

 ![screen_shot](screendump.png?raw=true "tek4010 screendump")